functorz-tech/momen_doc/actions/component-management.md

 Scrolls a list straight to the bottom when triggered.

 ### Action configuration guide
-Add the Scroll to Bottom action to a component（usually a button）.
+Add the Scroll to Bottom action to a component (usually a button).
 Select the list component to be scrolled.

 ## 5. Image – Fullscreen Image